crowdcent/numerblox/README.md

 about software/data engineering and focus more on building great Numerai models!

-Most of the components in this library are designed for solid weekly inference pipelines, but tools like [`NumerFrame`](https://crowdcent.github.io/numerblox/numerframe.html#numerframe), preprocessors and evaluators also greatly simplify the training process.
+Most of the components in this library are designed for solid daily inference pipelines, but tools like [`NumerFrame`](https://crowdcent.github.io/numerblox/numerframe.html#numerframe), preprocessors and evaluators also greatly simplify the training process.